karma-runner/karma-edge-launcher/README.md

 > Launcher for Microsoft Edge.

 This is a fork of the [launcher for Internet Explorer](https://github.com/karma-runner/karma-ie-launcher).
+Originally located at [nickmccurdy/karma-edge-launcher](https://github.com/nickmccurdy/karma-edge-launcher).

 Based on [edge-launcher](https://github.com/MicrosoftEdge/edge-launcher).